Abeke-lamb/Abeke-lamb/README.md

 - 👋 Hi, I’m @Abeke-lamb
-- 👀 I’m interested in data science
+- 👀 I’m interested in data analytics
-- 🌱 I’m currently learning data science with python
+- 🌱 I’m recently concluded my first stage of learning data analysis with Microsoft Excel
-- 💞️ I’m looking to collaborate on data science projects
+- 💞️ I’m looking to collaborate on data analysis projects
 - 📫 How to reach me +2348125434167

 <!---